exercism/objective-c/exercises/reverse-string/README.md

 # Reverse String

-Reverse a string.
+Reverse a string

-For example: input: "cool" output: "looc"
+For example:

-## Setup
+input: "cool"

-There are two different methods of getting set up to run the tests with Objective-C:
+output: "looc"

-- Create an Xcode project with a test target which will run the tests.
+## Getting Started

-- Use the ruby gem `objc` as a test runner utility.
+Make sure you have read the [Installing](https://exercism.io/tracks/objective-c/installation) and [Running the Tests](https://exercism.io/tracks/objective-c/tests) pages for Objective-C on exercism.io.

-Both are described in more detail here: http://exercism.io/languages/objective-c
+This covers the basic information on setting up the development environment expected by the exercises.

 ### Submitting Exercises